NasimMahdinazhad/Data-Analysis-Portfolio/README.md

 **Goal:** The goal of this project was to support the company’s online launch strategy by answering their following key business questions with data-driven insights.

-_● Which movies contributed the most/least to revenue gain?_

-_● What was the average rental duration for all videos?_

-_● Which countries are Rockbuster customers based in?_

-_● Where are customers with a high lifetime value based?_

-_● Do sales figures vary between geographic regions?_

 **Tool:** PostgreSQL

 **Skills:** Joins, CTE's, Aggregate Functions, Creating Views